gene5487/AutoNodestone/README.md

 >❗Note :\
 >**Program can't read keyboard input when MapleStroy window is focused (i.e. when the last window you click in is MapleStroy).**\
->You may click desktop or other window to let MapleStroy lose focus, so that you can input to the program.
+>You may click desktop or other window to let MapleStroy lose focus, so that you can input to the program.\
+>OR\
+>Run CMD or **AutoNodestone.exe** as administrator should solve this problem.